erumd/Team-Profile-Generator/README.md

 ## Contribution

 I would like to thank my classmates and tutor for helping me create this application.
 Without their help this would not have been possible.
+There many ways to write the code for this application and they helped me understand and pick the code I was most comfortable and confident writing.

 ## License